nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

                 # let `nrf` be the instantiated RF24Network object
                 nrf.write(my_q.dequeue())

-    :param RF24NetworkFrame frame: The complete frame to send.
+    :param frame: The complete frame to send.
 It is important to have the header's `to_node` attribute set to the target network node's address.
-    :param int traffic_direct: The specified direction of the frame.
+    :param traffic_direct: The specified direction of the frame.
 By default, this will invoke the automatic routing mechanisms.
 However, this parameter can be set to a network node's :ref:`Logical Address <logical address>` for direct transmission to the specified node - meaning the transmission's automatic routing